Walabot Home monitors for falls in the bathroom and calls for help

 The device is also not designed to work in bathrooms where there are typically multiple people — so not a group home or a dorm.
 It needs to monitor the behavior of one person at a time.

 When a fall is detected, Walabot Home gives someone the opportunity to dismiss the alert if they haven't fallenGearBrain

 We placed the Walabot Home in a bathroom with semi-gloss paint, a standard kind of paint found in most bathrooms, after wiping down the wall with alcohol to clean its surface from any dirt or oil.

-Within two minutes the monitor fell.
+Within two minutes, the monitor fell.
 Applying more pressure did help it stick longer.
-But each time, the Walabot Home was able to stay on the wall at most 45 minutes.
+But each time, the Walabot Home was able to stay on the wall for at most 45 minutes.
 We can't imagine it would do better on high gloss paint or tile, both are also typical in bathrooms, and we'd like to see Walabot come up with another way to secure the device.
-In the end we resorted to placing the Walabot on a shelf for our testing at the right height.
+In the end, we resorted to placing the Walabot on a shelf for our testing at the right height.

 Downloading the app

 The app downloaded quickly, and the Walabot Home was easily connected to Wi-Fi.
 Note, however, that despite the fairly large size of the monitor, it has a small screen.
 Typing is a challenge as the keyboard is smaller than a typical smartphone, and correctly getting the password in there took a few times.

 Next, the device needs to be calibrated by walking around the bathroom, and you even need to sit down on the toilet for about 40 seconds so it can detect where that is — and not send a false alarm when it's in use.
 The final step is doing a test call after someone has accepted their invitation by lying on the ground.